 As an early stage founder it is important to make sure your insurance is appropriately tailored to your risk level as over protecting yourself will lead to unnecessary costs and under protecting yourself will expose you to potential liabilities.

 If you need funding to develop your business, you can choose to sell shares in your company to external investors.
-To do this, you will need a shareholder subscription agreement which defines the rights, obligations and restrictions of existing and new shareholders.
+Investors will choose to make an investment in your company based on a number of factors including your vision, market research, business plan and roadmap.
+If they agree to invest, you will need a shareholder subscription agreement which defines the rights, obligations and restrictions of existing and new shareholders.
 Later stage investors will expect certain clauses so it can be worthwhile to start with standard documentation from the start to avoid changes and negotiations later on.
 The documents provided by the British Venture Capital Association are a good reference and widely recognised by the UK investor community.
 Since the subscription agreement is highly connected to your articles of association it can be worthwhile to adopt model articles which are compatible with model subscription agreements.

 As a founder, growing your business often means hiring team members to scale yourself or fill in gaps outside your skill set.
 Different options exist based on the stage of your business and your requirements.
 Consultants are a great solution if you are looking to address a short term need and interns are a great way of tackling small projects cost-effectively and identifying future hires.
-Hiring employees comes with more obligations (e.g. pensions) than contracting consultants which is why you should do this if you can afford to and have a long term need for the role you are hiring for.
+Hiring employees regardless of whether they are fixed, part-time or full-time, comes with more obligations (e.g. pensions, health and safety, employment law) than contracting consultants which is why you should do this if you can afford to and have a long term need for the role you are hiring for.

 You may want to incentivise employees, advisors and long term consultants with stock options which will give them some upside in the success of your company.
 Various schemes, such as the Enterprise Management Incentive scheme, exist to grant stock options tax effectively but it is worth seeking legal advice before doing so as choosing the wrong share scheme or not following the correct steps in the initial set up can lead to a tax burden for both the company and the stock option holders.

 You will need a commercial agreement to establish a legal relationship with your customers.
-A simple terms and conditions agreement might be sufficient if you are providing off the shelf software with little or no customisation and for a relatively low charge.
+A simple terms and conditions agreement with a pricing table might be sufficient if you are providing off the shelf software with little or no customisation and for a relatively low charge.
 Higher value contracts will command a more formal agreement.
 Regardless of the product or services you are offering, it is important to have a complete contract which protects your business.
 The key areas to pay attention to in your agreement are liability, warranties indemnification which are important to keep under control in your potential negotiations with your customer.
 Bearing too much liability can breach your insurance policies and expose your company to a significant financial risk.
-It is therefore important to not sign a commercial agreement for the sake of obtaining a customer if the underlying terms will create a liability burden or if the warranties are too strict.
+It is therefore important to not sign a commercial agreement for the sake of obtaining a customer if the underlying terms or tax obligations will create a liability burden, if your intellectual property is not protected or if the warranties are too strict.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.